By Dr. Vinh Chung

 About the authors:

-Dr. Tamar Hajar and Dr. Vinh Chung are board-certified dermatologists and fellowship-trained Mohs surgeons.
-They specialize in diagnosing and treating skin cancer.
-They take care of patients in Pueblo
+Dr. Vinh Chung is a board-certified dermatologists and fellowship-trained Mohs surgeon.
+He specializes in diagnosing and treating skin cancer.
+He takes care of patients in Pueblo